harvesthill/reddit-wiki-archive/steroids/index.md

 It's not pretty.
 Don't think it can't happen to you.

-### Testimonials
+## Testimonials

 *Here's a few firsthand accounts from other young guys who started young, screwed up big time, and now regret it*.

 **🔞 Testimonial 1**

-&gt; u/ghettotuesday: I started young, did SARMs at 18, and ended up doing steroids at 19.
+&gt; u/ghettotuesday: *I started young*.
+I did SARMs at 18, and ended up doing steroids at 19.
 My hormone production is **fucked** now.
-I’m 100% sure that I altered my brain development in a very negative way. **If you hop on early you will regret it**.
+I’m 100% sure that I altered my brain development in a **very negative way**. **If you hop on early you will regret it**.
 You can get pretty fucking strong naturally.
 You can spend the next few years doing just that.
-When you're finished developing, you’ll have every year **after 25** to blast and cruise and get juicy.
+When you're finished developing, you’ll have every year **after 25** to blast and cruise and get juicy as fuck.
 &gt;
 &gt; It’s absolutely astounding to me when I see people defending cycling at 18 and literally abusing their body.
-One of my biggest life regrets is doing a cycle at 19 before I was even ready.
+One of my biggest life regrets is doing a cycle at 19 before I was ready.
 Definitely fucked some brain development.
 Definitely made shitty life choices due to increased impulsivity that I wasn’t developed enough to reign in.
 Garbage

 **🔞 Testimonial 2**

-&gt;I wish I'd listened to everyone all over the internet that shouts that no matter what, don't take them if you're young.
+&gt;*I wish I'd listened* to everyone all over the internet that shouts that **No matter what, DON'T take them if you're young**.
 I did my first cycle at age 17.
-I'd been training for 4.5 years by this point, and while it wasn't obvious to me then how horrendous it got to be at the time, I became even moodier, angrier and more stubborn, and the growing health issues are the biggest kicker.
+I'd been training for 4.5 years by this point, and while it wasn't obvious to me back then how horrendous it got to be at the time, I became even moodier, angrier and more stubborn, and I couldn't even see it.
+All the growing health issues are the biggest kicker.
 &gt;
 &gt;My blood pressure was awful for a while.
 I'd pass out frequently.
 My testicles took a lot of time to kick back in properly on top of so many other smaller things, so overall it's something I really regret quite a lot.
 &gt;
-&gt;I heard everyone telling me not to take steroids but I thought I'd be different—the bad stuff wouldn't happen to me, etc, just as I'm sure every kid thinks. just as I'm sure you think.
+&gt;I heard everyone telling me not to take steroids but *I thought I'd be different*—the bad stuff wouldn't happen to me, etc, just as I'm sure every kid thinks. just as I'm sure you think.
 Lo and behold, it did happen, and I can confirm, it is NOT worth it.
 &gt;
 &gt;If you're reading this as a teenager thinking you'll be fine, you'll deal with the consequences later, etc etc, you won't...
-Just take their advice and wait until you're physically and emotionally matured and more experienced, you've stopped growing, your body and hormones have natural baselines, and your moods are consistent. ​
+Just take their advice and wait until you're physically and emotionally more matured and more experienced, you've stopped growing, your body and hormones have steady natural baselines, and your moods are consistent. ​
 &gt;
-&gt;Ironically, I'm about to hop back on again now... but this is because of ruined T levels, I really need help from medical professionals, etc. There's no way to know if the reason for my ED, my low levels, my other problems now is because of the reckless abandonment I treated the decision with way back then.
-Its too late for me already but its not too late for you.
-Really listen to coach u/Decatest.
+&gt;Ironically, I'm about to hop back on again now... but this is because of my totally trashed hormone levels.
+I now require lifelong medical intervention to survive.
+My T levels are trashed.
+My thyroid hormones are trashed.
+There's no way to know if the reason for my ED, my low levels, my many other problems now is because of the reckless abandonment I treated the issue with way back then.
+Its already way too late for me but its not too late for you. **Listen to the Coach** u/Decatest.
+Hes good as they come.
+He'll tell what you're thinking and what you need two - three steps down the road without you even knowing it yet.
 Don't even think about starting.
 There's so many other options out there.
+Take the alternatives follow their advice and wait.

 **🔞 Testimonial 3**

 &gt; Hello guys.
 So.
 First off i want to be honest with you and i don' t want any disrespect.
 I'm 19 years old now and i started using back when i was 17.
 Im stupid i know and i regret it a lot.
 I was really into bodybuilding and i competed and had good diet and i was pretty big. but now im really fucked.
 &gt;
-&gt; Being big that was all in my mind and i was saying to myself ahh nothing will happen to me, but my 3rd and 4th cycle i was really supressed and still recovering even after finishing the pct 1 month ago.
+&gt; Being BIG that was all in my mind and i was saying to myself ahh nothing will happen to me, but my 3rd and 4th cycle i was really suppressed and still recovering even after finishing the pct over a month ago.
 Now it has been 1 week after the bloodwork. i haven't ever used 19 nors and my cycles were mild and simple.
 I used winstrol, anavar, dianabol and test e low dosages and did pct on every cycle except the first one but i recovered good until the 3rd.
 &gt;
-&gt; So now i have low libido and ED. im planing to do another pct and stop steroids for good and see if i will recover, maybe i won' t, maybe i will.. time will tell.
+&gt; So now i have low libido and ED. im planing to do another pct and stop steroids for good and see if i will recover, maybe i won' t get better maybe i will.. only time will tell.
 &gt;
 &gt; Btw this is not just for me i want the other youngsters that plan to use steroids to read it and i advise you not to start when you are young.
 I was young and i thought i knew everything and nothing will happen to me.
 There was only one thing on my mind and that was to get big, but after some time i realized that doesn't matter and my goals faded away over some time and yeah.. .
 &gt;